 Additive Manufacturing: Supporting Industry to Make Better Products

 Siemens Digital Industries Software is delivering simulation-based solutions to improve the understanding of the material structure, as well as to predict and optimize the performance of the printed product.
-This becomes increasingly important, since AM shifts from conceptual design studies to the printing of functional components, for which the performance (durability, structural integrity, …) is crucial.
-This blogpost looks at the durability performance attribute.
+This becomes increasingly important since AM shifts from conceptual design studies to the printing of functional components, for which performance (durability, structural integrity, …) is crucial.
+This blog post looks at the durability performance attribute.
 You can also reference our automotive durability website.

 The Fatigue Challenge of Additive Manufacturing

 Several AM process factors have an influence on induced fatigue performance.
 The AM process is less controlled than the conventional manufacturing process and leads to process-induced fatigue-influencing artifacts.
 These fatigue-influencing artifacts are highly dependent on the geometry, and therefore exhibit a local nature.

 All of this makes it challenging to predict the fatigue performance of AM materials.
 The additive manufacturing fatigue challenge is illustrated in Figure 1.
 Key influencing factors of fatigue performance are the microstructure, porosities, surface roughness, and residual stress.
 The fatigue life of any printed product is always a result of the combined influence of multiple local factors.
 It is not possible to separate these factors in a printed component, and it is not possible to have one mathematical model describing the interaction and separated impact of these factors .

 As previously mentioned, AM enables the production of complex geometries, often resulting from topology optimized shapes like the component depicted in Figure 1.
 The quality of the 3D-printed component will depend on several AM processes and design-related aspects.

 Surface Roughness of a 3D-printed Component